AaronGCProg/ZIPManagement_PhysFS/docs/index.md

 <h3  align="center" id="TODO">TODO's</h3>

-The TODO have various tips and helps, as well as links that will take you to the necessary documentation.
-Whenever you see that some TODO does not work, check if the following TODO is also related; because some TODO is dependent on each other and until they are both finished they will not work.
+<p align="justify">The TODO have various tips and helps, as well as links that will take you to the necessary documentation.
+Whenever you see that some TODO does not work, check if the following TODO is also related; because some TODO is dependent on each other and until they are both finished they will not work.</p>

 Anyway you can see how the progression does not become complicated.

+You can download the <b>Handout</b> to do the following exercises <a href="https://github.com/AaronGCProg/ZIPManagement_PhysFS/releases/download/v0.5/PhysFS_Handout.zip">clicking here</a>.

 <h4  align="left" id="TODO">TODO 0 & TODO 1:</h4>